The Nasty Boys: World Wrestling Federation (1990–1993)

 They debuted on the December 29, 1990, episode of Superstars of Wrestling.
 Along with their manager Jimmy Hart, The Nasty Boys quickly announced their intention to "Nastisize the WWF".
 They became number one contenders after winning a seven team battle royal on February 16, 1991, that aired on WWF Superstars.
-On March 24, 1991, they eliminated Legion of Doom thanks to interference from Power and Glory and defeated The Hart Foundation at WrestleMania VII in Los Angeles to win the WWF World Tag Team Championship.
+On March 24, 1991, they defeated The Hart Foundation at WrestleMania VII in Los Angeles to win the WWF World Tag Team Championship.

 The Nasty Boys held the title until SummerSlam 1991 at Madison Square Garden on August 26, 1991, where they were defeated by Legion of Doom in a no disqualification, no count out match.
-They then feuded with The Rockers and The Bushwhackers, leading to a match at Survivor Series '91 in Detroit, where they teamed with The Beverly Brothers to defeat both teams.
-In early 1992, The Nasty Boys had a feud with Hacksaw Jim Duggan and Sgt.
+They then feuded with The Rockers and The Bushwhackers, leading to an elimination match at Survivor Series '91 in Detroit, where they teamed with The Beverly Brothers to defeat both teams.
+In late 1991 into early 1992, The Nasty Boys feuded with Hacksaw Jim Duggan and Sgt.
 Slaughter that culminated in an eight-man tag team match at WrestleMania VIII in Indianapolis, where Duggan, Slaughter, Big Boss Man, and Virgil defeated The Nasty Boys, The Mountie, and Repo Man.
-That fall, they turned face and dumped Jimmy Hart as their manager after Hart overlooked them for a tag team title match against The Natural Disasters, instead giving the title shot to Money Inc. Knobbs and Sags teamed with The Natural Disasters to defeat Money Inc. and The Beverly Brothers at Survivor Series '92 in Richfield Township, Ohio, but The Nasty Boys were unable to regain the title.
+That fall, they turned face and dumped Jimmy Hart as their manager after Hart overlooked them for a tag team title match against The Natural Disasters, instead giving the title shot to Money Inc. Knobbs and Sags teamed with The Natural Disasters to defeat Money Inc. and The Beverly Brothers in an elimination match at Survivor Series '92 in Richfield Township, Ohio.
+The Nasty Boys continued feuding with Money Inc. but were unable to regain the title.

 On the March 13, 1993, edition of WWF Superstars, The Nasty Boys agreed to step aside and allow Hulk Hogan and Brutus Beefcake to have a one-time title shot against Money Inc. at WrestleMania IX at Caesars Palace in Las Vegas.
 They then entered a house show series against The Headshrinkers and wrestled to double disqualifications on several occasions.
-Their feud spilled onto WWF television, and they wrestled once more to a double disqualification against Fatu and Samu on the Italian version of WWF Superstars in which both teams hit each other with chairs in a post-match brawl.
-In April 1993, after a European tour, The Nasty Boys were suspended and later fired from the company.
+Their feud spilled onto WWF television and into the European Rampage tour, and they wrestled once more to a double disqualification against Fatu and Samu on the Italian version of WWF Superstars, in which both teams hit each other with wooden chairs in a post-match brawl.
+In April 1993, after the European tour, The Nasty Boys were suspended and then fired from the company.
 Their final television appearance came on May 16, 1993, when they defeated jobbers Steve Vega and Barry Horowitz on WWF Wrestling Challenge.